Hyperbolic functions

 A ray through the unit hyperbola x^{2} − y^{2} = 1 at the point (cosh a, sinh a), where a is twice the area between the ray, the hyperbola, and the x-axis.
 For points on the hyperbola below the x-axis, the area is considered negative (see animated version with comparison with the trigonometric (circular) functions).

-The hyperbolic functions take a real argument called a hyperbolic angle.
+The hyperbolic functions take an argument called a hyperbolic angle.
 The magnitude of a hyperbolic angle is the area of its hyperbolic sector to xy = 1.
 The hyperbolic functions may be defined in terms of the legs of a right triangle covering this sector.

 In complex analysis, the hyperbolic functions arise when applying the ordinary sine and cosine functions to an imaginary angle.
 The hyperbolic sine and the hyperbolic cosine are entire functions.
 As a result, the other hyperbolic functions are meromorphic in the whole complex plane.

 By Lindemann–Weierstrass theorem, the hyperbolic functions have a transcendental value for every non-zero algebraic value of the argument.